-Occupancy and equipment expenses incurred Refers to expenses incurred during the period from tangible assets.
-It includes: rental expenses on operating leases; depreciation and repairs and maintenance of property, plant and equipment; utility expenses; and property rates and taxes.
-It excludes: wages and salaries of own employees; depreciation on information technology equipment; and repairs and maintenance expenses on software and information technology equipment.
-Off-balance sheet securitised (assets) Means assets that have been removed from the institution's balance sheet because they were moved to an SPV for the purposes of a securitisation , and have been derecognised from the domestic books balance sheet under Australian Accounting Standards.
+Occupancy and Refers to expenses incurred during the period from tangible assets. equipment It includes: expenses incurred • rental expenses on operating leases ; • depreciation and repairs and maintenance of property, plant and equipment; • utility expenses; and • property rates and taxes.
+It excludes: • wages and salaries of own employees; • depreciation on information technology equipment ; • rental expense for information technology equipment ; and • repairs and maintenance expenses on software and information technology equipment.
+Off-balance Means assets that have been removed from the institution's balance sheet sheet because they were moved to an SPV for the purposes of a securitisation, and securitised (assets) have been derecognised from the domestic books balance sheet under Australian Accounting Standards.
 Offices Means any non-residential buildings (or parts of such buildings) where the primary purpose is for clerical or professional duties.
 Offset accounts Means where a borrower has a deposit account and a loan (usually a housing loan) with the same institution.
 Instead of receiving interest on the deposit account, the interest payment due on the loan is calculated on the net balance of the loan (credit outstanding on the loan less any amount in the deposit account).
 Offset accounts typically refers to the value in the deposit account.
-For offset accounts , report the interest rate as the contractual rate payable on the linked loan account, divided by the proportion of the offset account balance that is offset against the loan balance.
+For offset accounts , report the interest rate -should be reported as the contractual rate payable on the linked loan account, divided by the proportion of the offset account balance that is offset against the loan balance.
 For instance, if the balance in the offset account is fully offset against the loan balance, then the interest rate on the offset account would be the interest rate reported on the loan account.
 However, if only half of the balance in the offset account is offset against the relevant loan balance, then report the interest rate on the offset account as half of the interest rate on the loan account.
 On-balance sheet securitised (assets) Means assets that have been transferred to an SPV for the purposes of securitisation , but which have not been derecognised from the domestic books balance sheet under Australian Accounting Standards.
-Operating leases Has the meaning in AASB 117.
-In general, means a lease other than a finance lease .
-It does not transfer substantially all the risks and rewards incidental to ownership.
+Operating leases MeansHas the meaning in AASB 117.
+In general, means a lease under which the lessor effectively retains other than a finance lease.
+It does not transfer substantially all the risks and benefits incidentrewards incidental to ownership of the leased asset.
 Original (maturity/term) Means the contractual term to maturity at issuance.
-Other deposit fees charged Means all fees charged on deposit accounts (including break fees and exception fees charged) other than account servicing fees charged and transaction fees charged .
-It includes: break fees charged; exception fees charged; stopped payment fees; duplicate statement and card replacement fees; transaction verification fees; bank cheque replacement and repurchase fees; deposit book fees; international cheque and money transfer fees; and charges for travellers' cheques and foreign currency transactions associated with a deposit account, including the foreign currency fee on cash withdrawals (exclude the withdrawal fees charged.
-Report these as transaction fees charged).
-Other fees charged Means all banking-related fees charged other than fees charged associated with deposits , loans , finance leases , and merchant fees charged .
-It includes: export collection fees; fees from international telegraphic transfers and foreign currency drafts from customers without a deposit or loan account; guarantees; fees for the transmission of deed or documents for inspection, delivery or execution; safe custody and special clearances; short-term money-market transaction fees; coin and note handling services; fees for legal, payroll and search services; charges for travellers' cheques or foreign currency purchased with cash, or with credit cards issued by another institution; fees for custodial and night safe services; and
+Other deposit fees charged Means all fees charged on deposit accounts (including break fees and exception fees charged) other than account servicing fees charged and transaction fees charged.
+It includes: break fees charged; exception fees charged; stopped payment fees; duplicate statement and card replacement fees; transaction verification fees;